BarrierSteer: LLM Safety via Learning Barrier Steering

-\para{Control barrier functions for machine learning.} In state of the art of control theory, set invariance enforced via Control Barrier Functions (CBFs)~\citep{Ames2017,Glotfelter2017,Xiao2021TAC2} is a standard approach for ensuring the safety of nonlinear dynamical systems.
-CBFs transform nonlinear safety constraints into a sequence of quadratic programs that can be solved efficiently online, providing a practical safety mechanism with formal guarantees under appropriate assumptions.
-This makes them especially appealing for learning-based control, where learned policies can be paired with explicit safety mechanisms rather than relying only on soft constraints~\citep{achiam2017constrained,tessler2018reward} incorporated safety as soft constraints through reward shaping, which does not provide strict safety guarantees.
-More recent advances in differentiable optimization~\citep{Amos2017} have enabled CBFs to be integrated directly into neural networks as safety-guaranteed layers~\citep{pereira2020,liu2023learning,Xiao2021bnet}, primarily for neural network–based robotic control.
-CBFs have also been extended to sequential models \cite{xiao2023forward} and diffusion generative models~\citep{xiao2023safediffuser} to enforce safety during generation.
-However, existing works typically assume that safety constraints are known \emph{a priori}, an assumption that often does not hold for complex systems such as large language models (LLMs).
-While recent work has explored the use of control barrier functions (CBFs) to steer large language models~\citep{miyaoka2025control}, these approaches derive barrier functions from large pretrained safety classifiers and enforce them via constrained optimization, incurring substantial computational overhead that limits practical scalability.
-We address this limitation by learning safety constraints directly from demonstrations and proposing an efficient inference-time steering.
+\para{Control Barrier Functions for Formal Safety.} Control Barrier Functions (CBFs)~\citep{Ames2017,Xiao2021TAC2,Glotfelter2017} are a standard tool for enforcing safety in dynamical systems.
+CBFs turn nonlinear safety conditions into quadratic programs that can be solved efficiently online, providing a practical safety mechanism with formal guarantees under appropriate assumptions.
+This makes them especially appealing for learning-based control, where learned policies can be paired with explicit safety mechanisms rather than relying only on soft constraints~\citep{achiam2017constrained,tessler2018reward}.
+Advances in differentiable optimization~\citep{Amos2017} have enabled CBFs to be integrated into neural networks as safety-guaranteed layers~\citep{pereira2020,liu2023learning,Xiao2021bnet}, primarily for robotic control, and CBFs have also been extended to generative models such as LLM alignment~\citep{zhao2026odesteer} and diffusion models~\citep{xiao2023safediffuser}.
+However, most CBF-based methods assume that the safety constraint is known \emph{a priori}, which is often unrealistic for complex systems such as LLMs.
+Recent work has explored using CBFs to steer LLMs~\citep{miyaoka2025control}, but derives barriers from text-level safety classifiers and relies on constrained optimization during decoding, which can introduce substantial inference overhead.
+In contrast, \algo{} learns latent-space safety constraints and derives closed-form rules for efficient inference-time steering.
 Since these constraints are learned from data, the resulting guarantees are conditional on the learned barriers accurately capturing the intended safety property~\citep{robey2020learning, so2024train}.